openjdm/openjdm.github.io/book/mental_accounting.md

-In behavioral economics, mental accounting refers to the set of rules describing how individuals value and spend money based on the money’s origin and on how one labels the money.
-For example, people may treat money intended for one category of purchases differently than money intended for another category.
+In behavioral economics, mental accounting refers to the set of rules describing how individuals value and spend money based on the money’s origin and on how one labels the money (Thaler, 1985, 1999).
+For example, people
+may treat money intended for one category of purchases differently than money intended for another category.
 In evaluating and making financial decisions using mental accounting, people evaluate between